-(Revised 5/1985)
+(Revised 05/2022)

+In order to properly report the financial status of a Trust Account in the Analysis of Change in Fund Balance (Statement of Operations), agencies/departments will record the following accruals on June 30:

+Accounts Payable for transactions debited to subsidiary accounts in the depositor’s ledger on or as of that date but for which cash has not been disbursed.

-June 30 statements will reflect Accounts Payable and Accounts Receivable for transactions debited or credited to subsidiary accounts in the Depositor's Ledger on or as of that date but for which cash was not disbursed or received by the date.
-Examples of such accruals are receivables for earned payrolls and invoices payable.
-Such accruals will be considered in preparing the Analysis of Change in Fund Balance (Statement of Operations).
+Accounts Receivable for transactions credited to subsidiary accounts in the depositor’s ledger on or as of that date but for which cash has not been received.